 I sublimated.
 I wrote and wrote and sang and performed and scholared and wrote.
 Did it well enough that I got into an elite college.
 And I ended up being thrusted into a different culture where all of these academics were constantly desiring to check-in with each other about everything.
 And I went along with it, I thought “Cool, people want to take time to reflect and stuff, I believe in that.”
 But it started becoming this contentious issue very quickly.
-Not an issue in the sense that there was an “anti check-in” sentiment, but I started wondering what the purpose was of checking-in here.
+Not an issue in the sense that there was an “anti check-in” sentiment, but I started wondering what the purpose was of checking-in.
 I encountered so many different versions of checking-in, and very few, if any of them, were helpful.
-I had organizational check-ins where it just felt like we were checking in just because we were supposed to, but no one was actually really reflecting or being vulnerable with one another.
-We just listed things and moved on with no comment on anything we said, and I’m like “Why did we spend this time checking in in the first place?”
+I had formal check-ins in non-profit settings where it just felt like we were checking in just because we were supposed to.
+And yet no one was actually really reflecting or being vulnerable with one another.
+We just listed things we did and moved on with no comment on anything we said, and I’m like “Why did we spend this time checking in in the first place?”

 I started to see “check-ins” in a more capitalistic way.
 I figured we did them so that we could increase our productivity, and it had less to do with actual reflection.
-Because all of these people are checking in, but this college is filled with people who are struggling to deal with their own problems, and so we’re all throwing our shit at each other and it’s already a struggle to process our own shit if we’ve never had to do it before in a independent, adult setting, so how are we gonna process everyone else’s?
-Especially if we start talking about traumatic stuff, as what tended to happen in my theater check-ins.
+Because all of these people are checking in, but this college is filled with people who are struggling to deal with their own problems, and so we’re all throwing our shit at each other.
+And it’s already a struggle to process our own shit if we’ve never had to do it before in a independent, adult setting, so how are we gonna process everyone else’s?
+Especially if we start talking about traumatic stuff, which is what usually happened in my theater check-ins.
 So maybe we just checked-in so that we get the emotional part done and we can just get back into working hard for whatever it is we’re working for.
 Maybe a play, maybe a group project, maybe for nothing.